blockchain-unitn/skyledger-blockchain/README.md

 This project implements a UTM (Unmanned Traffic Management) flight permission system using Avalanche Blockchain with Solidity smart contracts and Hardhat.
 It includes:

 - `DroneIdentityNFT` contract (ERC721) for creation and management of NFTs of the drones
-- `Zone` contract for creation and management of Airzones
+- `Zones` contract for creation and management of Airzones
 - `RoutePermission` contract for drone route pre-authorization and validation.
 - `RouteLogging` contract is a smart contract for recording and managing drone flight route data.
 - `Operator` contract for operator registration, reputation management, and token spending.